DigitalSlideArchive/DSA-WSI-DeID/docs/USAGE.rst

 The ``Rejected`` folder  is available at any time.

-If an image is determined to be impossible to fix--perhaps it is too difficult to confirm that PHI/PII has been removed, or if so much data would be removed to de-identify the image that the image data would be useless for research purposes--then the image can be sent to the ``Rejected`` folder by clicking on the ``rejected`` button.
+There are two ways an image needs to be rejected: (a) there is PHI in the zoomable image in the WSI (e.g., someone wrote the patient name on the slide itself), (b) there is PHI in a metadata field that is shown, but the software does not offer a redaction control for.
+In either of these cases, the image can be sent to the ``Rejected`` folder by clicking on the ``rejected`` button.
 Users should contact IMS for any WSI files in the ``Rejected`` folder.

-TODO: provide specific examples of when an image should be rejected.

 Step 5 Users Export DeID Files
 ------------------------------